 About:

-The Clematis genus contains about 300 species of perennial and biennial woody, climbing vines.
-Clematis vines sprout stunning, star-like blossoms in solid and variegated patterns that range in color from the blackest purple to delicate lavenders and violets, warm pinks, rosy reds, and white.
-A garden favorite, clematis is a versatile plant that can be trained to grow along the ground, offering cover, or to climb up walls, trellises, fences, shrubs, and trees.
+The Clematis genus contains about 300 perennial and biennial woody climbing vines.
+Clematis vines sprout stunning, star-like blossoms in solid and variegated patterns ranging from the blackest purple to delicate lavenders and violets, warm pinks, rosy reds, and white.
+A garden favorite, clematis is a versatile plant trained to grow along the ground, offering cover, or climb up walls, trellises, fences, shrubs, and trees.

-For more, see our expert guides to growing Clematis Montana, and Clematis Nelly Moser at home.
+For more, see our expert guides to growing Clematis Montana and growing Clematis Nelly Moser at home.

 Colors: | A range of purples, blues, reds, pinks, and whites |